shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer:  I believe the coede compiles, option B would not work as `getAsLong()` is not a method!
 C also would not compile.
 A and D seem fine!

 **A and D**

+Correct andswer: B and D - since we are using a LongStream we must use getAsLong

 <br>